mauricioabreu/building-a-live-streaming-platform/README.md

 ## Requisites

-**Before running these commands you need to create a Docker network to link containers**
+**Before running "Usage" commands you need to create a Docker network to link containers**
 ```
 docker network create live-stream
 ```